 No trip to Spokane is complete without a stop at Riverside State Park.
 Approximately 9 miles from Spokane, Riverside provides recreational opportunities for almost every type of visitor.
 From mountain biking to horseback riding, rock climbing and hiking.
-Riverside has it all, if you have time!
+Riverside has it all!

 You can go as easy or hardcore as you like here.
 Fifty-five miles of trails will keep hikers and mountain bikers busy.
 The 40-mile, mixed-use Spokane River Centennial State Park Trail extends from Nine Mile Recreation Area east to the Idaho border.
 Equestrians will find a horse-friendly campground, 25 miles of trails and an obstacle course with a 60-foot round pen.
 Off-road vehicle drivers have 600 acres of special terrain.
 The Little Spokane River welcomes paddlesports enthusiasts (and prohibits inner tubes, bikes and pets).
 Lake Spokane invites boaters, anglers and water sports fans.
 And, for those who equate vacation with relaxation, day-use areas, picnic shelters and four different campgrounds offer solid family and camp chair time.

-In winter, Riverside is also a prime recreation hub, boasting some of the best snowshoeing and cross-country skiing east of the Cascades.
+In winter, RIverside is a prime recreation hub, boasting some of the best snowshoeing, cross-country skiing and snowmobiling east of the Cascades.

 Riverside has deep historical significance as a gathering place for Native American tribes, and as a thriving fur trade hub.
 Most recently, the Civilian Conservation Corps built many of the park’s structures, including the suspension bridge across the Spokane River at the Bowl and Pitcher.